Simplify Transport Rule and DLP Policy Evaluation with Test-Message Cmdlet

 However, before using the cmdlet, there are some information and tips to keep in mind.

-- If you need to trace the email, you can find it in the Exchange message trace.
-Additionally, any DLP events will be visible in the audit/activity explorer.
+• If you need to trace the email, you can find it in the Exchange message trace.
+Additionally, any DLP detected messages will be visible in the audit/activity explorer.

 Another highlight is that this cmdlet also works with external senders or recipients, making it easier to test and refine rules without requiring external parties to send additional messages.
 There’s no longer a need to ask external partners to resend messages for fine-tuning or troubleshooting ETR/DLP rules!